 So you’ve seen speedskating on the Olympics and always thought it looked fun.
 So did we.
 That’s why we have a club.
 Come join us.
-We skate Wednesday evening at 7:45 and Saturday morning from 8-9 (7:30-8:30 when we have Learn to Speedskate Classes.
-Check the calendar
+We skate and Saturday morning from 8-9, through season (September-March), and a couple times a month over the summer, as noted on the schedule.

 How to get started